NAKBK/context-EventEase/shared/API.md

 ## Global conventions

 - IDs are opaque strings.
 Times are ISO 8601 with timezone (example `2026-09-18T09:00:00+07:00`).
 Scores are integer 0–100 or `null` when there is no evidence.
-Coordinates are optional and are not needed for P0.
+Coordinates (`lat`/`lng` on `venue`) are optional and were not needed for P0; BE-008/FE-007 (P2) add them for map rendering, still nullable.
 - All endpoints except login require `Authorization: Bearer <demo_token>`; BE checks `attendee` or `organizer` role and object ownership.
 The latest user decision uses a signed JWT for this bearer token.
 Demo users are seeded server-side; this endpoint does not use passwords.
 Real-user auth is `NEEDS DECISION`.
 - All errors use `{"error":{"code":"VALIDATION_ERROR","message":"...","details":{}}}`. `details` may be `{}`.
 Common statuses: 400 malformed JSON, 401 missing/invalid token, 403 wrong role or owner, 404 unknown resource, 409 invalid transition/duplicate, 422 semantic validation, 500 unexpected failure.
 Never return stack traces or sensitive notes in errors.
 - `null` means an organizer claim is unknown.
 Six facility claims accept exactly `0`, `0.5`, `1`, or `null`. `walking_distance_m` is a nonnegative integer or `null`.
 Need-profile booleans express required/not required, not medical conditions.